 The ACES Tech team utilized the Technical Evaluation and Assessment Manual (NM TEAM) as a guide for our Response to Intervention (RtI) implementation process.
-In accordance with the NM TEAM document, the school based teams at ACES Tech with responsibility for supporting our Tier 1 student achievement efforts will include our professional learning community teams (PLCs), grade level teams, and content teams.
-In our first and second year, there will be a limited number of teachers to make up these teams so the School Leader will be engaged in all teams as well.
-We also utilized the Response to Intervention Framework manual from the New Mexico Public Education Department (NMPED), which outlines processes for successfully implementing RtI based supports for all students.
+In accordance with the NM TEAM document, the school based teams at ACES Tech with responsibility for supporting our Tier 1 student New Mexico Public Education Commission, adopted April 12, 2019.

+Intervention Framework manual from the New Mexico Public Education Department (NMPED), which outlines processes for successfully implementing RtI based supports for all students.
 The manual speaks to the roles and responsibilities of the Student Assistance Team (SAT), which is responsible for addressing the needs of all students referred for RtI Tier 2 support.
 The ACES Tech Student Assistance Team (SAT) will be composed of: a school administrator, a teacher for the relevant subject area, a parent, the student (if the student is age 14 or above), and specialists (as appropriate).
-Specialists may include instructional support providers, truancy coordinators, reading and math specialists, homeless student coordinators, bilingual/multicultural education teachers, and/or representatives from community agencies.
-41
+Specialists may include instructional support providers, truancy coordinators, reading and math specialists, homeless student coordinators, bilingual/multicultural education teachers, and/or representatives from community agencies.41